 🩺 Typical urgent clinic window: Mon–Fri daytime

-Serious-case planning: Bonaire handles basic to intermediate care well, but severe or complex emergencies are often transferred to Curaçao, Aruba, Colombia, or the US.
+Serious-case planning: Bonaire handles basic to intermediate care well, but severe or complex emergencies are often transferred off-island.
 This is one of the biggest reasons evacuation coverage matters.

 1) Stabilization on Bonaire (clinic or FM), 2) payment/authorization check, 3) insurer or assistance team coordinates transport if required, 4) transfer off-island for complex care when medically necessary.

 Travelers are often asked for card/payment details or insurer guarantee paperwork.
-Evacuation timing depends on medical urgency, weather, and aircraft availability, so delays can happen.
+Evacuation timing depends on medical urgency, weather, and aircraft availability.

 | Service | Number |